Treatments for brain cancer

 Chemotherapy is the use of drugs to cure or control cancer.
 Some patients are given chemotherapy to shrink their tumour, slow the growth or control their symptoms.
 Your doctor will tell you if you are suitable for this treatment.

 Many cancer patients receive a combination of two or three chemotherapy drugs.
 Chemotherapy can also be given before or after radiotherapy and surgery.
 The drugs are either injected into your bloodstream or given in tablet form.
 Your doctor might decide to give you intrathecal chemotherapy.
 This is when chemotherapy is put directly into the cerebrospinal fluid (CSF).
-See the booklet Understanding Chemotherapy, which you can download from our "Important cancer information booklets" list on the right hand side of this page, for more information.
+See the booklet Understanding Chemotherapy and Other Cancer Drugs, which you can download from our "Publications about cancer treatment side effects" list on the right hand side of this page, for more information.

 Radiotherapy is the use of high-energy rays that are aimed directly at the tumour to kill or shrink the cancer cells.
 The rays come from a machine called a linear accelerator.
 Nowadays, there are more precise ways to give radiotherapy.
 These include three-dimensional conformal radiotherapy (3D-CRT) and intensity modulated radiotherapy (IMRT).
 They are programmed to match the precise shape of the tumour and aim high-energy rays at it, while doing the least damage to nearby normal cells.